Skip to main content

 id Idaho repeaters (not including ie unless they also carry id)

 A repeater only forwards scoped traffic if the transport code matches one of its configured regions.
-The parent/child hierarchy means a repeater configured with west, pnw, wa, w-wa, sea will forward traffic scoped to any of those five tags.
+The parent/child hierarchy means a repeater configured with west, pnw, wa, w-wa, sea will forward traffic scoped to any of those five tags as long as flood is allowed (allowf) for that region.

 Repeater Configuration